plumgrid/charm-plumgrid-edge/README.md

+# About the PLUMgrid Platform

+The [PLUMgrid Platform](http://www.plumgrid.com/technology/plumgrid-platform/) is a software-only solution that provides a rich set of distributed network functions such as routers, switches, NAT, IPAM, DHCP, and it also supports security policies, end-to-end encryption, and third party Layer 4-7 service insertion.

 # Overview

 This charm is responsible for configuring a Compute node as a PLUMgrid Edge.

 Once deployed, the charm configures the IO Visor kernel module as a PLUMgrid Edge.
 The charm also triggers the services essential for a PLUMgrid Edge.